vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 The Surya Siddhānta takes it for granted that the sun's yearly motion through the ecliptic is known to the reader and now proceeds to explain the Signs of the Zodiac.

 Surya Siddhānta XII, 45 Meṣādau devabhāgasthe devānām yāti darśanam .
-Asurāņāón tulādau tu sūryastadbhāga sañcarah.
+Asurāṇāón tulādau tu sūryastadbhāga sañcarah.

 The Solar Calendar according to the